sergiomasellis/Tapestry/README.md

 5. Create a pull request

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the [MIT License](./LICENSE) © 2025 Sergio Masellis.